Title: MAT 136: Calculus I

 I expect each student to participate and engage in class discussion.
 Moreover, I will occasionally ask for volunteers (or call on students) to present problems at the board.
 No one should have anxiety about being able to present a perfect solution to a problem.
 In fact, we can gain so much more from the discussion surrounding a slightly flawed solution.
 However, you should not volunteer to present a problem that you have not spent time thinking about.
 Your overall participation includes your willingness to present, engagement in and out of class, and consistent attendance record.
 Your grade for this category will be worth 8% of your overall grade and will be based on Achievements (see below).

-This semester we will “gamify” good student behavior.
+This semester I’ve decided to “gamify” good student behavior.
 Here is the gist.
 I’ve generated a list of items that I deem good student behavior.
 Every time you achieve one of the items on the list, you earn some points.
 The more points you earn, the higher your Presentation and Participation grade (worth 8% of your overall grade in the course).
 So, how do you earn achievement points?
 Here’s a list.

 |2||Stop by my office hours to get help.
 This goes into effect after the first visit and you can earn points for this up to 4 times.|